How Much Do Quartz Countertops Cost in a Primary Bathroom?

 Frequently Asked Questions

-How much is 20 square feet of quartz?
+How much is 20 square feet of quartz countertop?

 What is the lifespan of a quartz countertop?

-With proper care, quartz can last decades.
-Many manufacturers offer long warranties, and the non-porous surface helps maintain its look over time.
+With proper care, quartz countertops can last for decades.
+Their non-porous surface helps them maintain their appearance with relatively little maintenance.

 What looks like quartz but is cheaper?